Accreditations & memberships

 APS is a Registered Archaeological Organisation with the Chartered Institute for Archaeologists (CIfA), the country's leading professional archaeological body representing archaeologists.
 The Registered Organisations scheme acts as quality assurance for anyone wishing to employ an archaeologist and is considered a 'kite mark' in terms of acknowledging high professional standards and competence.
 Recently, CIfA have published Professional archaeology: a guide for clients, which provides further information on the historic environment, archaeological planning policy and legislation and the role of the professional archaeologist.

 The Federation of Archaeological Managers and Employees (FAME), represents archaeological practitioners within the profession and the business world.
 They work closely with colleagues in the construction industry to provide health and safety advice to the archaeological sector along with liaising with other historic environment professionals to maintain standards and update guidance.
-As a member of FAME, APS joins over fifty other organisations within the commercial archaeology sector working together to continually develop industry standards, review relevant policy and legislation and share best practise.
+As a member of FAME, APS joins over fifty other organisations within the commercial archaeology sector working together to continually develop industry standards, review relevant policy and legislation and share best practice.

 An essential element of carrying out archaeological fieldwork is to ensure that all health and safety requirements are met.
 To ensure compliance with all current legislation, APS is assessed yearly through the SMAS